sleephacker/FlippoIO/manual/Manual.md

 ## Running Java and Python Players
 If your Java and Python have been installed properly, no additional effort is required to run Java or Python players.
 Files with the .jar extension will by default be run using the following command: `java -jar path\to\your\player.jar`.
 For files with the `.py` extension, the following command is used by default: `py path\to\your\player.py`.

 This default behaviour can be modified to accommodate faulty installations using the `set JavaCmd` and `set PythonCmd` commands.
-For more information on this, see <INSERT LINK TO SETTINGS LIST HERE>.
+For more information on this, see https://github.com/sleephacker/FlippoIO/blob/master/manual/Settings.md.

 Languages that do not produce `.exe` files, other than Java and Python, are not supported at this time.